What does Freddy mean?

 Freddy is a very popular first name for men (#533 out of 1220, Top 44%) but a rare surname for all people.
 (2000 U.S. Census)

-Below is a graphed comparison of the popularity of the boy name Freddy and affiliated names.
-Avery (#186 last year), Frederick (#497), Alfred (#799), Fredrick, Fredrik, Fritz, Fredric, Frederic, Fred and Freddie are the prominent varying forms of Freddy.
-Forms like Fredek are uncommon.
-Adoption of these boy names was at its apex during the years 1930-1939 (usage of 0.5893%) and is now much lower (usage 0.138%, down 76.6%), with forms such as Freddy, Fredrick, Fred, Freddie and Frederic becoming somewhat dated.
-Avery (#186) is the most contemporarily stylish boy name among these, with this name having a resurgence in usage.
-(Top 1000 Birth Names Records, 2014)
+Below is a graphed comparison of the statistics of the boy name Freddy and affiliated names.
+Frederick (#497 from recent data), Alfred (#799), Fredrik, Fredric, Fred and Freddie are the prominent varying forms of Freddy.
+Other forms, like Fredek, are uncommon.
+Usage of these forms of Freddy was widespread 74 years ago (adoption of 0.681%) and is now much lower (adoption 0.101%, down 85.2%), with forms such as Frederick becoming somewhat dated.

 Recommended similar baby names are Addy, Ardy, Arkady, Brady▲, Braedy, Braidy, Broddy, Brody▲, Buddy▼, Cuddy, Eddy▼, Fareed, Fedor, Fedya, Ferd▼, Ferdi, Ferdo, Ferdy, Field, Franky, Frean, Free, Freed, Freedom, Freen, Freman, French▼, Frewen, Frewin, Frey, Freyne, Fried, Frode, Fry, Grady▲, Graidy, Laddy, Maddy, Neddy, Paddy, Roddy and Teddy▼.
 These names tend to be less frequently used than Freddy.